jcotoBan/LKarmada/README.md

 1) From a local workstation or laptop, trigger a terraform tenplate that will create the following:

-1.1) A simple Linode instance from which we will manage the clusters.
+--A simple Linode instance from which we will manage the clusters.
 It does some hardening as disabling ssh root login and creating a custom user name k8s_admin with sudo access.
 Some generic ssh keys are included, however it is strongly recommended to setup your own.

-1.3 LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on us-west.
+--LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on us-west.

-1.4 3 LKE agent clusters that will be the ones in which we will directly setup our workloads, each on a different region:
+--3 LKE agent clusters that will be the ones in which we will directly setup our workloads, each on a different region:
     *us-west
     *eu-west
     *ap-south

+--Some preparation for the Karmada setup.

+2) Setup everything related to karmada to start managing the clusters.

+3)

 ```